What Is Phishing? Expert Tips for Prevention and Recovery

 There are three main components to every phishing scam:

-1. The attacker will always start their scam through electronic communication: They may contact you via phone, email, SMS, or your social media accounts.
+1. Electronic communication: They may contact you via phone, email, SMS, or your social media accounts.
 You should ignore these messages and their calls to action and avoid clicking on any links or images.

-2. They will pretend to be a trusted source: This can include organizations but also individuals (your best friend, doctor, employer, or family member).
+2. Pretending to be a trusted source: This can include organizations but also individuals (your best friend, doctor, employer, or family member).

-3. Phishing’s only goal is to steal your private information: Your social security number, login credentials, credit card numbers, and more.
+3. Aim: Phishing’s only goal is to steal your private information, including your social security number, login credentials, and credit card numbers.

 Modern technologies (especially social media) can give a lot of your info to phishers.
 The attacker can use it to embellish their scam and make it incredibly convincing.
 That's why awareness and vigilance play such a huge role in stopping phishing attacks.